Machine Learning For Dummies - Luca Massaron - E-Book

 Considering AI and Machine Learning Specifications

-As scientists continue to work with a technology and turn hypotheses into theories, the technology becomes related more to engineering (where theories are implemented) than science (where theories are created).
+As scientists continue to work with technology and turn hypotheses into theories, the technology becomes more related to engineering (where theories are implemented) than science (where theories are created).
 As the rules governing a technology become clearer, groups of experts work together to define these rules in written form.
-The result is specifications (a group of rules that everyone agrees upon).
+The result is a set of specifications (a group of rules that everyone agrees upon).

 Eventually, implementations of the specifications become standards that a governing body, such as the IEEE (Institute of Electrical and Electronics Engineers) or a combination of the ISO/IEC (International Organization for Standardization/International Electrotechnical Commission), manages.
-AI and machine learning have both been around long enough to create specifications, but you currently won’t find any standards for either technology.
-However, you can find plans for such standards in places like National Institute of Standards and Technology (NIST) at https://www.nist.gov/topics/artificial-intelligence/ai-standards.
+Although the field is still rapidly developing, AI and machine learning have both been around long enough to have established standards, such as methodologies, benchmarks, and frameworks, for development and risk management.
+Numerous domain-specific standards and influential frameworks have emerged, such as those from organizations like the National Institute of Standards and Technology (NIST) with its AI risk framework (www.nist.gov/itl/ai-risk-management-framework).

 The basis for machine learning is math.
-Algorithms determine how to interpret big data in specific ways.
-The math basics for machine learning appear in Part 3 of this book.
-You discover that algorithms process input data in specific ways and create predictable outputs based on the data patterns.
+Algorithms determine how to interpret data in specific ways.
+The mathematical basics for machine learning are presented in Part 3 of this book.
+You discover that algorithms process input data in specific ways and create outputs by learning from data patterns, which are then used to make predictions or generate new content.
 What isn’t predictable is the data itself.
-The reason you need AI and machine learning is to decipher the data in such a manner to be able to see the patterns in it and make sense of them.
+The reason you need AI and machine learning is to decipher the data in a way that allows you to identify patterns and make sense of them.

-You see the specifications detailed in Part 4 in the form of algorithms used to perform specific tasks.
-When you get to Part 5, you begin to see the reason that everyone agrees to specific sets of rules governing the use of algorithms to perform tasks.
-The point is to use an algorithm that will best suit the data you have in hand to achieve the specific goals you’ve created.
-Professionals implement algorithms using languages that work best for the task.
-Machine learning relies on Python and R, and to some extent MATLAB, Java, Julia, and C++.
-(See the discussion at https://www.quora.com/What-is-the-best-language-to-use-while-learning-machine-learning-for-the-first-time for details.)
+You can see the details of various algorithms in Part 4, which outlines the algorithms used to perform specific tasks.
+When you get to Part 5, you begin to see the best practices, common approaches, and established methods when using algorithms to perform tasks.
+The point is to use an algorithm that will best suit the data you have at hand to achieve the specific goals you’ve created.
+Professionals implement algorithms using programming languages that are best suited for the task.
+Machine learning relies on Python and R, as well as, to some extent, MATLAB, Java, Julia, and C++.

-Cleaning the data also lends a certain amount of artistic quality to the result.
-The manner in which a scientist prepares the data for use is important.
+Even trivial activities related to machine learning, such as data cleaning, can involve an element of judgment and experience that influences the outcome.
+How a scientist prepares the data for use is the key.
 Some tasks, such as removing duplicate records, occur regularly.
 However, a scientist may also choose to filter the data in some ways or look at only a subset of the data.
 As a result, the cleaned dataset used by one scientist for machine learning tasks may not precisely match the cleaned dataset used by another.

-You can also tune the algorithms in certain ways or refine how the algorithm works.
-Again, the idea is to create output that truly exposes the desired patterns so that you can make sense of the data.
-For example, when viewing a picture, a robot may have to determine which elements of the picture it can interact with and which elements it can’t.
-The answer to that question is important if the robot must avoid some elements to keep on track or to achieve specific goals.
+As a practitioner, you can also tune the algorithms in specific ways or, in this case, more as a researcher, refine how the algorithm works.
+Again, the goal is to generate output that reveals the desired patterns, allowing you to make sense of the data.
+For example, when analyzing a picture, a machine learning algorithm must determine which elements of the image reveal its contents and which elements are irrelevant.
+The answer to that question is crucial if the algorithm is to correctly classify the elements in the image and achieve specific goals.

 When working in a machine learning environment, you also have the problem of input data to consider.
 For example, the microphone found in one smartphone won’t produce precisely the same input data that a microphone in another smartphone will.
 The characteristics of the microphones differ, yet the result of interpreting the vocal commands provided by the user must remain the same.
 Likewise, environmental noise changes the input quality of the vocal command, and the smartphone can experience certain forms of electromagnetic interference.
 Clearly, the variables that a designer faces when creating a machine learning environment are both large and complex.

 The art behind the engineering is an essential part of machine learning.
-The experience that a scientist gains in working through data problems is essential because it provides the means for the scientist to add values that make the algorithm work better.
+The experience that a scientist gains in working through data problems is essential because it provides the means for the scientist to make informed choices that make the algorithm work better.
 A finely tuned algorithm can make the difference between a robot successfully threading a path through obstacles and hitting every one of them.

 Predicting the Next AI Winter